ls1intum/Artemis/src/main/resources/templates/codeofconduct/README.md

-# Template: Adapt to your demands
+# Code of Conduct Template: Adapt to your demands

 We as students, tutors, and instructors pledge to make participation in our course a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.